thesp0nge/dawnscanner/Roadmap.md

 ## Version 0.80

-* Fix issue #1.
-You can read more about it in TODO.md
 * detect sinks for XSS in Padrino applications
 * detect reflected XSS in Padrino applications
 * detect stored XSS in Sinatra applications